dev-emmanuelj/dev-emmanuelj/README.md

 - **Full-Stack Web Development:** Building responsive and dynamic web applications using modern frameworks and technologies.
 - **API Development & Integration:** Designing and integrating RESTful APIs for seamless communication between client and server.
-- **Cloud Computing:** Deploying and managing applications on cloud platforms like AWS and Azure for scalable and reliable performance.
+- **Cloud Computing:** Deploying and managing applications on cloud platforms like AWS for scalable and reliable performance.
 - **DevOps:** Implementing CI/CD pipelines and automating workflows to ensure efficient and error-free software delivery.
 - **Machine Learning:** Developing machine learning models to derive insights and predictions from data.